 Travel Tacoma

-Role: Lead Designer | Company: Simpleview | UX Strategy | UI & Visual Design
+Role: Lead Designer | Company: Simpleview | UX/UI Design | Visual Design

 In 2023, I led the redesign of the Travel Tacoma website while working on the Experience Design team at Simpleview, the global leader in CMS and CRM platforms for destination marketing organizations.
-The project focused on refreshing Tacoma’s digital presence while supporting its post-pandemic goal of driving measurable overnight stays.
-I designed a modular system tailored to the city’s unique brand and content strategy, with an emphasis on flexibility, speed, aesthetics, and user experience.

 Visit Site